nadimsf/neat-starter/src/posts/7-hard-things-about-product-management-for-autonomous-vehicles-1.md

 ---
-title: "7 Hard Things About Product Management for Autonomous Vehicles "
+title: 7 Challenges in Autonomous Vehicles (AV) Product Management
 description: Part 2 of 2 on Product Management for AV and AI - this one covers the 7 challenges.
 author: Nadim Hossain